ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/AppRunner.md

 # App Runner

 ## TLDR
 App Runner is a service similar to [[ElasticBeanstalk]].
-It enabled developers to quickly deploy an application in AWS without having to manage any infrastructure or ressources.
+It enabled developers to quickly deploy an application in AWS without having to manage any infrastructure or resources.

 ## Features
 - Deploy web apps and api at scale